nithinkr2000/mc_trex/docs/README.md

 Which generates the index of the reference structure if a reference structure was associated with the frame and -1 if it was not associated with any reference structure.

+## Author
+I am Nithin and these methods and tools were the most commonly used parts of the code I wrote for my master's thesis in molecular dynamics simulations.